aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 /var/log/amazon/pcs/lifecycle/actions/nodeBootstrapped/<script-name>.log
 ```

-The agent's own operational log — downloads, checksums, orchestration — is at
+The agent's own operational log, covering downloads, checksums, and orchestration,
-`/var/log/amazon/pcs/lifecycle/actions/executor.log`.
+is at `/var/log/amazon/pcs/lifecycle/actions/executor.log`.
 A node that fails with
 `TERMINATE` gets replaced, and its logs go with it, so if you'll want them for a
 post-mortem, forward them off-instance first (the AWS-maintained
 `configure-cloudwatch-logs.sh` script is one way to do that).